sk-zk/TruckLib/docfx/docs/TruckLib.HashFs/hashfs.md

 In a HashFS archive, the identifier of the contained files is a CityHash64 hash of its full path, encoded as UTF-8.
 This means that a file can be retrieved by its path, but it is not possible to list every path in the archive, as the hashes cannot be reversed.
-To deal with this, archives can optionally contain directory listings, which are special text files with the path of a directory, enumerating the files and subdirectories it contains.
+To deal with this, archives can optionally contain directory listings, which are special files with the path of a directory, enumerating the files and subdirectories it contains.
 All but three of the games' `.scs` files contain full directory listings, but mods may not &ndash; the top level listing in particular can be omitted to prevent the official extractor from extracting anything.

 You can extract files from a HashFS archive with the [`HashFsReader`](xref:TruckLib.HashFs.HashFsReader) class.

+HashFS v2, introduced with game version 1.50, is supported, with one limitation: the packed .tobj format, which .tobj/.dds pairs are converted to in HashFS v2, can be extracted, but not unpacked.

 ## Opening an archive
 To open a HashFS file, call the static [`Open`](xref:TruckLib.HashFs.HashFsReader.Open*) method of the `HashFsReader` class: